weberjn/openhab-tryout-guide/openhab-tryout-guide-gui.md

 <!--- Jürgen Weber, weberjn 2021-03-24 --->

-# An OpenHAB Tryout Tutorial - Using The GUI
+# An openHAB Tryout Tutorial - Using The GUI

 ## Login to the Browser GUI